hydroper/as3razen/todo/tree/exp.md

     * [ ] Ensure all code paths return a value based on the control flow graph
     * [ ] Let the result type be the the value type returned from all code points.
       * [ ] If result types of code paths do not implicitly coerce to that of the first code path, throw a verify error.
+  * [ ] Set current scope to the previously cached scope.
   * [ ] Return a `LambdaObject` value.